smroid/cedar-server/building.md

 # Building from source

-If you're more adventerous, you can start with a fresh Rpi OS install and build Cedar yourself.
+If you're more adventurous, you can start with a fresh Rpi OS install and build Cedar yourself.
 Note that the pre-built SD card image was prepared using the same instructions here.